Carlos Balá: Legacy

 On 11 December 2009, the Legislature of the Autonomous City of Buenos Aires declared him an Outstanding Cultural Personality.

 That same year, the musical band Los Auténticos Decadentes released their own version of the song Aquí llegó Balá, which had been used as a musical interlude in program El Show de Carlitos Balá.
 This version had the collaboration of Balá himself, singing at the beginning of the song and saying some of his most famous catchphrases.
 On the other hand, Andrés Ciro Martínez, the leader of the band Los Piojos, danced with a Carlos Balá mask in the video for the song El spa de los doctores crotos, also published in 2009.

 On 22 May 2011, Balá received recognition for his career at the Martín Fierro Awards.
 That same year, colectivo line 39 decided to plot the windows of its buses with an image of Balá as a gift to his 86th. birthday.

 In 2016 Balá visited Pope Francis at Vatican City, being also declared "Ambassador for Peace".
 In April 2017 the Buenos Aires City Legislature declared Balá "distinguished citizen of the city".
-In October that same year, Balá was awarded a honorable mention as a recognition to his outstanding career as artist.
+In October that same year, Balá was awarded an honorable mention as a recognition to his outstanding career as artist.

 In March 2019 architect Rubén Díaz inaugurated the "Arco del Triunfo de Carlitos Balá", a replica of Parisian Arc de Triomphe in the city of Villa Arisa in Ituzaingó Partido, Greater Buenos Aires.
 The Line 39 also honored Balá for his last birthday with the artistic work Carlitos Balá Iluminado, a lightwall graffiti on the company terminal building, The work, made by artist Alejandro Marmo, which would be the last tribute to Balá while he was still alive.